mendersoftware/mender-docs-changelog/30.mender-artifact/docs.md

 #### mender-artifact (3.10.2)

-New changes in mender-connect since 3.10.1:
+New changes in mender-artifact since 3.10.1:

 ##### Other